shakeelmohamed/shakeelmohamed/README.md

 ![Shakeel Mohamed black and white headshot](./opengraph-default.png)

-Hello, I’m Shakeel!
-I’m a Graduate Graphic Design Candidate at ArtCenter College of Design interested in branding, typography, creative technology, and design leadership.
+I’m a Graphic Design MFA Candidate at ArtCenter College of Design interested in branding, typography, creative technology, and design leadership.
 After 10 years of working as a software engineer, I began exploring design as a way to practice intentionality.

 <!--
 **shakeelmohamed/shakeelmohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.